jaxendutta/rgap/setup_prelim.md

     curl http://localhost:3000
     ```

+## Test the Application
-7. You can now search for grants.
+You can now search for grants.
 For the purposes of this milestone, go through the following steps:

  - Click on the seach page
+ - Type in the following:
-    - Type in "waterloo" in the institutes search bar
+   - `"kim"` in the recipients search bar
-    - Prss the `Enter` key
+   - `"waterloo"` in the institutes search bar
-    - Click the `Search` button
+ - Press the `Enter` key or click on the `Search` button
-    - You should see a list of grants that have the word "waterloo" in their research organization/institute name
+ - You should see a list of grants that have the substring `"kim"` in their recipient's legal name and  `"waterloo"` in their research organization/institute name

-    > [!CAUTION]
-    > You must press Enter before clicking the search button!
+ - You may choose to try out the filters and sorting options as well, however they have not been extensively tested yet

 ## Alternative Accesses to Database Server